 Fred started his environmental career in the mid 80's with Californians Against Waste working on the Bottle Bill.
 After a few detours, which included writing software for Viacom/Paramount, a law practice and developing business processes and software for a startup company that was acquired by Lexis, Fred returned to environmental work with the Mountain Lion Foundation in 2004.

 Much like evolution, Amy's early research and conservation interests began with marine biology, crawled up to amphibians, branched off to reptiles and birds for a bit, and eventually settled on large land mammals.
 Amy graduated with honors in Zoology and a minor in Geological Sciences from the University of California, Santa Barbara.
 She also holds a graduate certificate in Environmental Policy and Law from the University of Massachusetts Dartmouth.
-Amy joined the MLF team in 2008, first as an AmeriCorps member serving Central Sierra Nevada communities to help them reduce pet and livestock conflicts with mountain lions.
+Amy joined the MLF team in 2008, first as an AmeriCorps member serving Central Sierra Nevada communities to help reduce pet and livestock conflicts with mountain lions.
 Then in 2009 Amy accepted a full time position as MLF's biologist and outreach coordinator.
 Today she uses her training to help translate lion research into practical solutions for residents and wildlife managers.